 The Proposed Public Offering calls for the Company to offer for public sale up to 20,500,000 Units at a proposed offering price of \$10.00 per Unit.
 In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 3,075,000 Units at a price of \$10.00 per Unit, solely to cover over-allotments, if any.
 Each Unit consists of one share of the Company's common stock, \$00.001 par value, and one redeemable warrant (the "Warrants").
 Each whole warrant offered in the Proposed Public Offering is exercisable to purchase one share of our common stock.
 Only whole warrants may be exercised.
 No fractional shares will be issued upon exercise of the warrants.
 If, upon exercise of the warrants, a holder would be entitled to receive a fractional interest in a share, the Company will, upon exercise, round down to the nearest whole number of shares of common stock to be issued to the warrant holder.
 Each Warrant will become exercisable on the later of 30 days after the completion of the Company does not complete its initial Business Combination or earlier upon redemption or liquidation.
 However, if the Company does not complete its initial Business Combination on or prior to the 18-month period allotted to complete the Business Combination, the Warrants will expire at the end of such period.
 If the Company is unable to deliver registered shares of common stock to the holder upon exercise of the Warrants during the exercise period, there will be no net cash settlement of these Warrants and the Warrants will expire worthless, unless they may be exercised on a cashless basis in the circumstances described in the warrant agreement.
-Once the warrants become exercisable and ending on the the Company's shares of common stock equals or exceeds \$18.00 per share for any 20 trading days within the 30-trading day period commencing once the warrants become exercisable and ending on the third trading day before the Company sends the notice of redemption to to the warrant become exercisable and ending on the th
+Once the warrants become exercisable and ending on the third trading day before the Company sends the notice of redemption, only in the event that the last sale price of the Company's shares of common stock equals or exceeds \$18.00 per share for any 20 trading days within the 30-trading day period commencing once the warrants become exercisable and ending on the third trad